Matías Mier: Independiente Medellin

 Mier was announced as an Independiente Medellín player on 18 December 2020.
 Mier was instrumental in Medellin's 2020 Copa Colombia title, scoring a goal and then his penalty in the shootout against Deportes Tolima.

 Shortly after the conclusion of the 2021 Apertura, Mier was loaned out to Central Córdoba, but only playing 354 minutes during 8 appearances.

 Independiente Santa Fe

 In December 2021, Mier signed with Independiente Santa Fe, scoring 5 goals and grabbing 6 assists in 41 appearances.

 Bhayangkara

 In January 2023, Mier moved to the Asian continent, signing for Indonesian club Bhayangkara halfway through the 2022–23 season.
 He had an instant impact in his first season with the club, scoring 10 goals in 15 appearances.
 Despite his team suffering relegation at the end of the 2023-24 season, Mier continued to show his individual brilliance, scoring 13 goals in 31 appearances.

+Bhayangkara

+In January 2023, Mier moved to the Asian continent, signing for Indonesian club Bhayangkara halfway through the 2022–23 season.
+He had an instant impact in his first season, scoring 10 goals and providing 7 assists in just 15 appearances.
+Despite the team's relegation at the end of the 2023–24 season, Mier remained a key performer, recording 13 goals and 9 assists in 31 matches.
+He stayed with the club during the first half of their Liga 2 campaign, contributing 2 goals in 13 appearances before returning to the top flight on loan.

+Barito Putera (loan)

+On 7 January 2025, Mier joined Barito Putera on loan for the remainder of the 2024–25 season.
+He became an immediate fan favorite, notably scoring a hat-trick in a 3–0 victory against Persebaya Surabaya on 25 January.
+He finished his loan spell with 8 goals in 15 appearances.

+Return to Uruguay and El Salvador

+Following the expiration of his contract with Bhayangkara, Mier returned to Uruguay and signed with River Plate Montevideo on 1 August 2025.
+He made two substitute appearances for the club during the 2025 Clausura tournament.

+In January 2026, Mier moved to El Salvador to join Zacatecoluca F.C. for the Clausura 2026 season.
+He made his debut for the club on 17 January 2026 in a league match against C.D.
+Cacahuatique; he scored his first goal for the club in the 6th minute of the match, which ultimately ended in a 1–2 defeat.